What does “Self Contained” mean?

 What does “Fully Ducted” mean?

-How do I calculate how big a cooling unit I’ll need?
+How do I calculate how big of a cooling unit I’ll need?

 - The ambient temperature outside your cellar.
 If you live in a hot climate, this will impact your unit’s ability to cool your cellar.

 - Lighting intensity and duration.
 Even low-heat lighting, when left on for long periods, will affect your cellar temperature and may cause your cooling unit to work harder.